If Everything Is Automated, What Is Left for Humans?

 Let's start with the practical concern: work and income.
 As AI automates tasks, where do humans still create economic value?

+Judgment in novel situations matters most.
 AI is trained on the past.
-When situations are genuinely new—new markets, unprecedented crises, unexplored opportunities—human judgment becomes essential.
+When situations are genuinely new (new markets, unprecedented crises, unexplored opportunities), human judgment becomes essential.
 The more automated routine becomes, the more valuable handling the non-routine becomes.

+High-stakes accountability stays human.
 Someone has to be responsible when things go wrong.
 AI can make recommendations, but humans bear consequences.
-Doctors, lawyers, executives—roles that carry accountability—will remain human even as AI assists them.
+Doctors, lawyers, executives: roles that carry accountability will remain human even as AI assists them.

+Trust-based relationships remain human territory.
 People want to buy from people, confide in people, partner with people.
 AI can facilitate relationships but not replace the human at the center.
-Sales, therapy, leadership—wherever trust is paramount—remains human territory.
+Sales, therapy, leadership: wherever trust is paramount, it stays human territory.

-Until robots become much more capable, anything requiring physical presence—care work, construction, emergency response—needs humans.
+Physical presence still matters.
+Until robots become much more capable, anything requiring physical presence (care work, construction, emergency response) needs humans.
 And even when robots arrive, many contexts will prefer human presence.

 What Will Be Meaningful